Rensselaer-Spaceflight-Society/Rocket-Engine/README.md

 - Ignition and Shutoff Sequence
 - Processing Control Signals

+## Powering the Test Stand

+We have a variety of electronics that need power:

+- Solenoid Valves, 48W (12vdc @4A)
+- Arduino, 1W (12vdc @0.08333)
+- Sensors, 5W (5v @1A)

+The sensors need 5v, but everything else needs 12v, fortunately, the Arduino's power regulation will step the power down to 5v for the sensors.

+Its really hard to send 60w @ 12vdc over 300ft, so we decided that battery power is our best bet for powering the test stand.
+Lithium Iron Phosphate (LiFePO4) batteries show the best potential for delivering both the voltage and current that the test stand will need.

+The use of battery power allows us to set our downrange distance anywhere from 300ft (100m) - 3400ft (1000m).

 ### Technologies

 This is built on the Arduino platform for easy and plentiful I/O. Arduino provides plenty of digital and analog pins for reading sensors and controlling valves.
 It also provides simple serial communications over UART.